bobandash/synqsell_shopify/README.md

    - `<DB_SECRETS_ARN>` - Found in the CloudFormation/SAM outputs after deployment.
 6. Create a .env file inside the working directory and copy and paste the values in the .sample.env
    - `<DATABASE_URL>` - postgresql://postgres:<DB_PASSWORD>@localhost:8886/postgres, with the DB_PASSWORD being the password you obtained in step 5
-   - `<AWS_ACCESS_KEY_ID>` and `<AWS_SECRET_ACCESS_KEY>` - Generated and stored in Prerequisites Step 5's first subsection
+   - `<AWS_ACCESS_KEY_ID>` and `<AWS_SECRET_ACCESS_KEY>` - Generated and stored in Prerequisites
-   - `<STRIPE_SECRET_API_KEY>` and `<REACT_APP_STRIPE_PUBLISHABLE_KEY>` - Generated and stored in Prerequisites Step 3
+   - `<STRIPE_SECRET_API_KEY>` and `<REACT_APP_STRIPE_PUBLISHABLE_KEY>` - Generated and stored in Prerequisites
    - `<ADMIN_SESSION_ID>` - Leave blank.
 You will have to look in the database after the first user has been created and get the session id
    - Default Values - `<NODE_ENV>`: development, `<LOG_LEVEL`: info
    - Rest - If not specified explicitly, these values are found in the CloudFormation/SAM outputs after deployment.
-7. Run the following command.
-It should simultaneously run the seed command to populate your database with the default values.
+7. Run the following command to start the application.
    ```sh
    npm run dev
    ```
 8. Open the preview URL that was generated in the terminal.
+Your database migrations should start running.
 9. Open pgAdmin4 or software of your choice in which you can access the Session Table data
-10. Modify the `ADMIN_SESSION_ID` in the .env file to be the session ID
+10. Modify the `ADMIN_SESSION_ID` in the .env file to be the id generated in the session table
-11. Run the following command in another terminal:
+11. Run the following command:
     ```sh
     npx prisma db seed
     ```
-12. Refresh your preview, and your Shopify account should become an admin of the application
+12. Refresh your preview, and your Shopify account should become an admin of the application and the checklist tables should be loaded.
 13. Add more stores to the application and start importing products from other stores!

 ### Uninstallation